The Maya calendar comes to an end on December 21, 2012 and according to the ancient Maya the world is supposed to come to a cataclysmic end, right?

 While the Maya script or writing system may or may not be the first example of writing in the Americas, it is the only example of a system that represents the spoken language of the community.
 Along with being the most complete, developed and complex writing system of Pre-Colombian America, it is the one system that has been deciphered the most with at least 10,000 texts on stelae, monuments, pottery, stucco, tombs and even paper made from bark called huun-paper.
 This has lead to a greater understanding of their culture in comparison to their contemporaries.
 The system of writing was in use to at least the arrival of the conquistadors, when it began to wither until it’s re-discovery and decipherment by scholars in the 19th and 20th century.
 It is currently undergoing a sort of revival in some parts of Mexico with Maya peoples and support from the government.

-In appearance the script resembles small images or pictures, similar in fashion to to Egyptian hieroglyphs, but unrelated and certainly different.
+In appearance, the script resembles small images or pictures, similar in fashion to Egyptian hieroglyphs, but unrelated and certainly different.
 The writing is made up of logo-grams complimented with syllabic glyphs.
 In the simplest of possible terms, this means that each glyph can be either a syllable, a word or even a few different words.
-It’s a similar structure to that of the Japanese language with it’s Kanji characters complimented with the Hiragana and Katakana syllabary.
+It’s a similar structure to that of the Japanese language with it’s Kanji characters complemented with the Hiragana and Katakana syllabary.
 A number of languages utilized this script, just as German, Spanish, English, and many other cultures currently use the Latin or Roman alphabet.

 Maya Calendar; Origins